kunal2tudu/Prac-dev/README.md

-# Prac-dev
+# Devops Practice Repo
-THis repo is for practising the github flow
+This is the repo that is made only for practice purpose!!!.